ihmeuw/person_linkage_case_study/README.md

 ## Making methods changes

-The purpose of the case study is to be used in evaluating changes in linkage methods.
+The primary purpose of the case study is to be used in evaluating changes in linkage methods.
 Once you have the case study running, the next step is to tweak something and see what effect that has on accuracy and/or runtime.
 You'll want to make edits only in `03_link_datasets.ipynb`, as this is the part of the